safe-autonomous-systems/fluidgym/README.md

 **Important**: The ```FlattenObservation``` ensure direct compatiblity with our models on HuggingFace (trained with FluidGym v0.0.2).
 If you want to use the models, make sure to install the FluidGym v0.0.2 or use the ```FlattenObservation``` wrapper.
-In case you encounter any issues, please report this via an Issue on GitHub.
+In case you encounter any issues, please report these via an Issue on GitHub.
 Thank you!

 ---